 - Add vegetable mixture, oil, amino, and fish sauce to skillet with meat.
 Cook for another 2-3 minutes to combine flavors, but keep veggies crisp.

 - Serve with 1-2 palm sizes of rice noodles, a big fist full of raw purple cabbage.

 - Top with basil, green onion, chili sauce

-Natalie is a M.S. in Nutrition & Performance candidate; anticipated completion December 2021.
-She is a level 2 Precision Nutrition coach and holds a B.S. in Health Sciences.
-Natalie has helped hundreds of clients simplify nutrition and reach their goals since she joined the Born Fitness team in 2017.
+Natalie Sabin has a M.S. in Nutrition & Performance, is a Mayo Clinic trained wellness coach, and Precision Nutrition Level 2 certified.
+She has helped hundreds of clients simplify nutrition and reach their goals since she joined the Born Fitness team in 2017.